ashutoshmjain/gita/src/thought.md

 Just like our migration to the digital word, the groundwork [^groundwork] for the prior shift started much earlier.
 It was the work of many giant generations building over previous.
 The most important piece, however, was finding a purpose to scribe -  a root reference narrative that would span ages without losing its luster.
 No one could fathom to what avail, but the cause appeared worth dedicating many lives.
 Thousands of scribes would spend millions of hours to copy, rewrite and improve `Mahabharata`,  just as Unix morphed into BSDs, Solaris, AIX, HP-UX, Minix, Linux and Android and many more including countless variants of each.

 You may find the comparison rather odd - an amusing flight of imagination!
 What could be common in first scribed narrative and first truly portable operating system ?
 Just the way Unix was ported on range of computer architectures; `Mahabharata` was the reason to scribe on different materials in all sorts of shapes and sizes - temple walls to palm leafs - with combination of a range of inks.
 A narrative so potent that it motivated scribes to find better materials.
-In a way it kick started a race to innovate just as Unix started a value cycle to find better processors , forms and peripherals
+In a way it kick-started a race to innovate just as Unix started a value cycle to find better processors , forms and peripherals.
+Just as a portable operating system made it hardware-agnostic, a scribed narrative made it speaker agnostic!

-In the hindsight, the impact of this three way complimentary is even more profound ..
+In the hindsight, the impact of this three-way complimentary is even more profound ..

 <div style="padding-left:40px;font-size:0.9em;">